Letztes Update: 26. Mai 2026

 Antwort der Redaktion

 One of the most praised Debian advantages is its stability and reliability.
 Debian is known for its rigorous testing process, ensuring that each release is as stable as possible.
 This makes it an excellent choice for servers and critical systems where uptime is crucial.
-You can trust Debian to run smoothly without frequent crashes or issues.
+You can trust Debian to run smoothly without unexpected crashes or issues.

 Last updated 3 mins ago